 Under California’s 10-20-Life rule, carrying a gun while committing certain violent and sex crimes can add an additional 10 years to your sentence.
 If the gun was fired, 20 years can be tacked on and if someone was seriously injured or killed, a life sentence may be added.

-Because weapons enhancements can add so much time to a charge, it is critical you do not speak to police without your Vista weapons crime attorney present, otherwise you may end up accidentally offering a confession rather than a defense.
+Because weapon enhancements can add so much time to a charge, it is critical you do not speak to police without your Vista weapons attorney present, otherwise you may end up accidentally offering a confession rather than a defense.

-If you have been accused of breaking a weapons law in California, please call a Vista weapons charge lawyer like Peter M. Liss at (760) 643-4050 as soon as possible.
+If you have been accused of breaking a weapon law in San Diego County, please call a violent crime defense lawyer like Peter M. Liss at (760) 643-4050 to schedule a free consultation.

 Creative Commons Image by icantcu